 “Natalie, are you with the Angel?”

-“I am on an investigation at the moment, and as such, will not reveal my sources to anyone.
+“I am on an investigation at the moment and, as such, will not reveal my sources to anyone.
 I need you to back me up on this, Chuck.”

 “Consider it done, Natalie.
 I look forward to having you back at work on Monday.
 Bye for now.”